 A friend or family member.
 The unit can be very crowded, therefore we may ask your friend or family member to wait outside of the unit until your appointment is done.
 Please only bring 1 person with you.
 We recommend that children under 12 years old not be brought to the centre.
 There is a free

 child care service (The Magic Castle) on the main floor for children under 12.

 What happens during your appointment will depend on the type of treatment you receive.

-There are many steps to having your blood counts checked.
-You have to “check-in” to clinic and have your blood taken (from either your central line or from your vein).
+Many patients have their blood taken in the outpatient blood lab on the main floor (from either your central line or from your vein).
+Your nurse will tell you if you should go directly to the Malignant Hematology Day Unit to get your blood drawn.
 Your blood then has to go to the lab to be analyzed, which can take about 1 hour.
 After your results are entered into the computer, the nurse will need to see your results before calling you into the unit.
 If you need to have a blood or platelet transfusion, the lab has to be notified and prepare the blood/platelets, which can also take about 1 hour.

 Blood transfusion is a procedure in which you are given blood or a blood product such as platelets, for example.
 This may be done through an intravenous (IV) line in one of your veins or through a central venous catheter (CVC),

 port-a-cath (PAC).
 Blood transfusions are done when your body is not able to produce enough blood on its own, and also as part of your cancer treatment.

 A special blood test is required before blood transfusion to match the blood/blood product to you.
 This can take up to 3 hours.
 The transfusion itself usually takes 1 to 4 hours, depending on how much blood you need.